Toma400/OfLands/readme.md

 Based on the premise of local material conditions shaping your kingdom, it dictates the game's focus on fulfilling needs of different areas through interactions between settlements and constructing transport pipelines.
-It can be seen as somewhat of a mixture of Transport Tycoon Deluxe, Civilisation and more typical city builders.
+It can be seen as somewhat of a mixture of Transport Tycoon Deluxe, Civilisation, Dwarf Fortress and more typical city builders.

 Written in Nim language with support of Nico framework, Of Lands is planned to support limited moddability and already has integration with Tiled (plugin can be found in `maps`